 At the stage right end of the trap room, a doorway through the proscenium wall into the former plenum space under the auditorium.
 It's now a separate events space Live Nation is calling "The Chamber."
 Photo: Bill Counter - 2023

-A look under the now-covered orchestra pit.
-Whatever downstage wall the pit once had got removed to make the area part of the club space in the plenum.
+A look under the now-covered orchestra pit, what had once been a musicians' room.
+The downstage wall, under the curve, got removed to make the area part of the club space in the plenum.
 See the support areas page for more views.
 Photo: Bill Counter - 2023

 Looking to trap room level from the stage right stairs.
 Photo: Bill Counter - 2023